AdamBorel/ELK_Stack_Deployment_In_Microsoft_Azure/README.md

 ![Network Diagram](Images/{Adam_Borel}_Project_1_Diagram_Sub_File.png)

 These files are used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Accessible below, select portions of the YAML Playbook files, which can be used to install only certain pieces the ELK stack in Azure. , such as Filebeat.
+Accessible below, select portions of the YAML Playbook files, which can be used to install only certain pieces the ELK stack in Azure, such as Filebeat.
 >### ![Filebeat YAML Playbook](Ansible/Filebeat-PlayBook.yml)